 The Research Opportunity Program (ROP) provides students in second to fourth year with the chance to participate in the research of a faculty member while earning course credit.
 Students in the program have the valuable opportunity to become involved in hands-on, cutting-edge research, working one-on-one with the University's leading faculty members across a range of academic units.
 Through the ROP, you will gain practical skills and knowledge that can be applied to careers or toward future graduate studies.
 You will use your experiences to build strong relationships with instructors, learn about exciting new developments in their research field, and explore new areas of interest.

 Field courses provide the opportunity to gain practical collaborative work experience through the design and implementation of small scale research projects.
-The department will offer field courses in Montreal (Human Geography) and Haliburton (physical geography).
+The department will offer field courses in Montreal (human geography) and Riverwood Park, Mississauga (physical geography).
 Faculty members will also lead field courses in Guatemala and Ecuador.